awiggs/chip-gr8/docsource/pages/docs.md

 If True, the vm instance will start paused.

 ##### `aiInputMask=0xFFFF`
-The key usable to the AI agent as a bitmask.
+The keys usable to the AI agent as a bitmask.
 The keys available to the user are the bitwise inverse of this mask.

 ##### `foreground=(255, 255, 255)`
 The foreground color of the Chip-Gr8 display as an RGB tuple or hex code.